2018 California State Board of Equalization elections

 The 2018 California State Board of Equalization elections were held on Tuesday, November 6, 2018.
-The primary elections was held on June 5, 2018.
+The primary election was held on June 5, 2018.
 All four seats on the State Board of Equalization were contested.

-The board's members serve four-year terms and are limited to serving two terms.
+The board's members serve four-year terms and are limited to two terms.

-A nonpartisan blanket primary was used for the election, starting with the primary in June.
+A nonpartisan blanket primary was used for the election, starting with the primary in June 2018.
 The top-two primary finishers in each district, regardless of party, advanced to the general election in November.
 Republicans lost one seat to the Democrats, leaving only one Republican board member remaining.